rackerlabs/ebs_snapper/DESIGN.md

 For now, this is all going to be in one Python module, plus a 2nd module that contains only the Lambda functions.
 We'll use Lambda Uploader and specify a different function as the entry point for each lambda job above.
 We'll also produce a CloudFormation template that creates:
   - SNS topic for fanout
-  - S3 bucket for lambda
+  - S3 bucket for lambda job source code
   - Lambda execution role (including needed permissions)
   - Cloud watch alarms for job errors (failed snapshots and failed deletion of snapshots)
   - Schedules for the Lambda jobs using CloudWatch events